ReSurfEMG/ReSurfEMG/notebooks_guide.md

 We include a [notebook which explains how to configure your data paths](http://localhost:8888/notebooks/open_work/config_demo.ipynb).

-#### Lag lead mismatch (align)
+#### Align

-You can either upsample the less sampled lead or downsample the more frequently sampled lead.
+Lag lead mismatch: You can either upsample the less sampled lead or downsample the more frequently sampled lead.
 For us only upsampling works as shown [in this lag-lead notebook](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/lead_lag_match_upsample.ipynb) but you can also try it the other way i.e. downsampling the fast signal [here](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/researcher_interface/lag_lead_match.ipynb).

 #### Preprocessing exploration